Table of Contents

 Another version takes the traditional transgender symbol and strikes it with a slanted line to include transgenders who identify as neither male nor female.

 Before pansexuals used their three-colored flag (bearing the colors pink, yellow, and blue), they first used a P symbol with an arrow and a cross-tail to represent their identity.

-The cross of the tail or the symbol of Venus was used to symbolize women, the arrow or the symbol of Mars for male.
+The cross of the tail or the symbol of Venus was used to symbolize women, and the arrow, or the symbol of Mars for males.
 Both symbols for pansexuality are sometimes combined through a three-colored P symbol.